kwaldenphd/how-computers-work/README.md

 - [Chromebook](https://www.lifewire.com/how-to-check-chromebook-specs-hardware-4782658)
 - [Linux](https://www.makeuseof.com/check-system-details-and-hardware-information-on-linux/)

-<blockquote>Q5: How would you describe some of these specifications in your own words, using terms and concepts covered in this lab?</blockquote>
+<blockquote>Q5: How would you describe some of these specifications in your own words, using terms and concepts covered in this lab?
+Specific aspects of your computer's system to discuss: persistent memory, short-term memory (RAM), processor, graphics, ports or peripherals</blockquote>

 You may be wondering if these specifications matter for your regular computer use.
 That's a fair question.